 Figure Out How Much Time You Have for a Wine Trip

-Before setting a budget or picking a region, it’s important that you figure out how much time you have available for the perfect wine travel experience.
+Before setting a budget or picking a region, you must figure out how much time you have available for the perfect wine travel experience.
 If you’re working full time, you may only have a week or two of vacation.
 Determining the length of your trip will also be a contributing factor when determining your budget, which we cover next.

 Deciding how much you’re willing to spend on your wine vacation is a quick way to narrow down your options.

-If you’re strapped for cash, you might consider a domestic experience and visit an up and coming wine region like Texas Hill Country, where travel, accommodation and tasting costs are relatively low.
+If you’re strapped for cash, you might consider a domestic experience and visit an up-and-coming wine region like the Texas Hill Country, where travel, accommodation and tasting costs are relatively low.

 If you have a little more money to burn, and still want to stay domestic, you could head over to one of the more pricey regions in California, such as Napa Valley.